undr/jsonrpc2_service/README.md

 # JSONRPC2.Service

-Provides an ability to create services according to the JSONRPC 2.0 specification.
+Provides the ability to create services in accordance with the JSONRPC 2.0 specification.
+There is no transport layer, but only tools for creating transport-independent JSONRPC 2.0 services.

 ## Installation